joelbarton-io/RB130/prep/study guide topics/concepts.md

   - if the method definition includes the `yield` keyword and we don't pass that method a block to yield to, a `LocalJumpError` exception will be thrown, breaking our code.
 By using `block_given?` we can prevent this exeception from being thrown by letting the specific details of the method's invocation--whether or not it was passed a block--determine how the method is implemented.
 It affords flexibility in both invocation and implementation.
 - **What's the relationship between the Bundler gem and a project's Gemfile?**
   - the Gemfile is where we specify the gems we are planning to use along with a source and a ruby version for the directory within which the file exists.
 Bundler uses the gemfile to establish the development environment: downloading/updating gems, ensuring everything talks to everything else, as well as generating a Gemlockfile that goes into more detail re: dependancies/version/etc.
-- **Are there advantages to using the unary `&` when invoking a method with a block over just creating a proc object and passing it as a normal parameter (e.g. not prefixed by `&`)?**
+- **Are there advantages to using the unary `&` when invoking a method with a block over just creating a proc object and passing it as a normal parameter (e.g. not prefixed by `&`)?
+Explore the possible trade-offs with a code example.**

 # blocks
 - ~ to anonymous functions;
 # closures